RIP-Comm/sossoldi/README.md

 ## This app is for you if you want to...

--   📈 track their net worth
+-   📈 track your net worth
 -   💸 track your expenses to better understand where they are spending their money
 -   👀 keep track of your investments
 -   🪦 keep everything in one place like Mr. Rip